thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 While at MIT Open Doc Lab, Ellen will work on [Language Is Leaving Me](http://opendoclab.mit.edu/presents/language-leaving-ellen-pearlman/), an on-going project on the inherited traumatic memory of cultures and diasporas, or epigenetics, through the framework of AI and GANs.
 She will investigate what can, and cannot be retained and interpreted through digital means.

-## ThoughtWorks Arts Presents at Bozar Labs in Conjunction With STARTS Prize 2020
+## Thoughtworks Arts Presents at Bozar Labs in Conjunction With STARTS Prize 2020

 As part of the [Starts Prize 2020 exhibition held at Bozar](https://www.bozar.be/en/activities/168310-starts-prize-20) this Fall, [Bozar Lab](https://www.bozar.be/en/homepages/129187-lab) organized a webinar on the topic of artist and technologist collaborations as a model for innovation.

 {% include youtube id='A-0kN5iEJV8' %}

-Artist and A.I. resident, Karen Palmer ([Storyteller From The Future](http://storytellerfromthefuture.com/)), presented her immersive film project [Perception iO](https://thoughtworksarts.io/blog/karen-palmer-exhibits-perception-cooper-hewitt-design-museum-nyc/), (developed at ThoughtWorks Arts) and shared how it explores the intersection of A.I., bias, policing, and new, innovative forms of storytelling.
+Artist and A.I. resident, Karen Palmer ([Storyteller From The Future](http://storytellerfromthefuture.com/)), presented her immersive film project [Perception iO](https://thoughtworksarts.io/blog/karen-palmer-exhibits-perception-cooper-hewitt-design-museum-nyc/), (developed at Thoughtworks Arts) and shared how it explores the intersection of A.I., bias, policing, and new, innovative forms of storytelling.

 Perception iO received a [Starts Honorary Mention](https://starts-prize.aec.at/en/perception/) and was included in the exhibition, [Starts Prize ‘20 Speculating On The Future Through Art And Science](https://www.bozar.be/en/activities/168310-starts-prize-20).

-ThoughtWorks Arts director Andrew McWilliams shared how cross-collaborative programs at ThoughtWorks Arts involving artists and technologists create powerful work driven by issues facing technology and society.
+Thoughtworks Arts director Andrew McWilliams shared how cross-collaborative programs at Thoughtworks Arts involving artists and technologists create powerful work driven by issues facing technology and society.
 Andrew detailed how such interactions are a critical tool for harnessing innovation.

 To learn more about what was discussed, and who else presented at the webinar, [read our latest blog post](https://thoughtworksarts.io/blog/bozar-labs-starts-prize/).